Cyber-attacks happen. And they are happening more frequently and leaving more damage in their wake. What can you do to minimize that impact?

 A Gartner Research Report indicates there are over 70 carriers offering some cyber coverage.
 A review of a number of these carriers’ policy applications show preferred qualifications for coverage.
 These applications all featured topics that included:

-- Does the company have a formal risk assessment process that identifies critical assets, threats and vulnerabilities?
+- Does the company have a formal risk assessment process that identifies critical assets, cyber security threats and vulnerabilities?
 Comments

 - Does the company have an Incident Response Plan for determining the severity of a potential data security breach and a communication plan to promptly notify individuals who may be adversely affected by such exposures?